aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 ## Step 1: Initialize a Scene

-Start by creating a 3D scene using Aspose.3D.
-The scene serves as the canvas for your 3D objects.
+Create the scene that will act as the canvas for your geometry and materials.

 ```java
 // ExStart:InitializeScene